VID-PRO/GH2LTC/README.md

 - **Master**: advertises the service, sends a notification on every frame tick via `bleTimecodeUpdate()`.
 Broadcast name configurable via web UI; disconnect button removes all connected slaves.
 - **Slave**: scans for devices offering the service (showing name + address), taps one to connect.
 On receiving a timecode packet it jams the local `LtcEncoder` in real time.
 The web UI displays the connected master's device name.

-The slave runs its own independent LTC generator, MAX7219 matrix, and web UI.
+The slave/clap run their own independent LTC generator, MAX7219 matrix display (clap shows 3-pixel BLE indicator at bottom-left when connected), and web UI.

 ---